Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Spectroscopic Confirmation of Galaxies With WFSS

-In this initial study, aimed at continuum detections, we limit our search to galaxies with a reported F160W magnitude (or F125W if F160W is not reported) of $m_{\rm AB}<26$ and flags indicating robust flux and/or photo-$z$ measurements.
+In this initial study, aimed at continuum detections, we limit our search to galaxies with a reported F160W magnitude (or F125W if F160W is not reported) of $m_{\rm AB}<26$ and quality flags indicating robust flux and/or photo-$z$ measurements.
+Such a choice is based on S/N predictions given by the ETC, indicating $>2\sigma$ detections in F115W (per pixel, assuming a $r=0.1''$ aperture) for sources with $m_{\rm cont}\sim26$ AB.

 Accounting for overlap between studies, the compilation and cut comprises a total of 6 unique sources, 3 of which are sufficiently isolated from bright neighbours to be detected in our IR stack and segmentation map.
 The final sample of sources spans a range of observed F160W magnitudes $\sim24.6-25.6$ AB and photometric redshifts of $z_{\rm phot}\sim7.3-7.9$.
 The galaxies - referred to as GLASSz8-1, GLASSz8-2, and DS7226 - and their locations relative to the cluster center are shown in Figure \ref{fig:rgb}, which displays an \hst-NIRISS RGB image of the central cluster.